opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 .. image:: images/extchain-config.svg

-The L3 router function must be enabled in the VNF and configured to:
+L3 routing must be enabled in the VNF and configured to:

 - reply to ARP requests to its public IP addresses on both left and right networks
 - route packets from each set of remote devices toward the appropriate dest gateway IP in the traffic generator using 2 static routes (as illustrated in the diagram)

 Upon start, NFVbench will:
 - first retrieve the properties of the left and right networks using Neutron APIs,
-- extract the underlying network ID (either VLAN ID or VNI if VxLAN is used),
+- extract the underlying network ID (typically VLAN segmentation ID),
-- then program the TOR to stitch the 2 interfaces from the traffic generator into each end of the service chain,
-- then generate and measure traffic.
+- generate packets with the proper VLAN ID and measure traffic.

 Note that in the case of multiple chains, all chains end interfaces must be connected to the same two left and right networks.
 The traffic will be load balanced across the corresponding gateway IP of these external service chains.

-.. note:: By default, interfaces configuration (TOR, VTS, etc.) will be run by NFVbench but these can be skipped by using ``--no-int-config`` flag.

 Multiflow
 ---------

 NFVbench always generates L3 packets from the traffic generator but allows the user to specify how many flows to generate.
 A flow is identified by a unique src/dest MAC IP and port tuple that is sent by the traffic generator.
-Note that from a vswitch point of view, the number of flows seen will be higher as it will be at least 4 times the number of flows sent by the traffic generator (add reverse direction of vswitch to traffic generator, add flow to VM and flow from VM).
+Flows are generated by ranging the IP adresses but using a small fixed number of MAC addresses.

 The number of flows will be spread roughly even between chains when more than 1 chain is being tested.
 For example, for 11 flows and 3 chains, number of flows that will run for each chain will be 3, 4, and 4 flows respectively.